loipoi3/Ship_detection/readme.md

 - Learning rate: 0.001
 - Loss function: BCEWithLogitsLoss
 - Batch size: 4
-- Number of epochs:
+- Number of epochs: 15

 During training, accuracy and loss are tracked to track the performance of the model.

 ## Accuracy
-After training, the model achieved an accuracy of '''91%''' on the validation set.
-This accuracy represents the model's ability to correctly classify VIN characters based on the provided dataset.
+After training, the model achieved a f1-metric of 0.08 on the validation set.
+Based on this value, the model is pretty bad, but I don’t know what the problem could be, for 15 epochs it almost didn’t converge.

 ## Usage
-To use the trained model for VIN classification, follow the instructions below:
+To use the trained model for Airbus Ship Detection, follow the instructions below:

 1. First go to the project folder using cmd.
 2. Next install virtualenv, write the following command and press Enter: